jasp-stats/jasp-desktop/Docs/development/git-guide.md

 While rebasing, `git` may print out the following message after executing `git push`:

 ```
-Your branch and `origin/Branch` have diverged, and have x and y different commits each, respectivelly.
+Your branch and `origin/Branch` have diverged, and have x and y different commits each, respectively.
   (use "git pull" to merge the remote branch into yours)
 ```

-Do **not** execute `git pull` (that is, unless you absolutely know what you are doing)!
+Do **not** execute git pull (that is, unless you absolutely know what you are doing)!

 Here, we will describe one situation when this can happen and give an alternative solution.

 Imagine you work on a new feature.
 You rebase your `master` branch and switch to a feature branch (see below).
 The commit history on your branch now contains the following commits (ordered by "most recent"):

 ```
-commit (Wednesday) "The 3rd commit from jasp-stats/master"
+commit (Wednesday) "The 3rd commit from jasp-stats/jaspRegression/master"
-commit (Tuesday)   "The 2nd commit from jasp-stats/master"
+commit (Tuesday)   "The 2nd commit from jasp-stats/jaspRegression/master"
-commit (Monday)    "The 1st commit from jasp-stats/master"
+commit (Monday)    "The 1st commit from jasp-stats/jaspRegression/master"
 ```

 You make some changes and add a commit.
 Now, the history on your local branch looks like

 ```
 commit (Thursday)  "My 1st commit"
-commit (Wednesday) "The 3rd commit from jasp-stats/master"
+commit (Wednesday) "The 3rd commit from jasp-stats/jaspRegression/master"
-commit (Tuesday)   "The 2nd commit from jasp-stats/master"
+commit (Tuesday)   "The 2nd commit from jasp-stats/jaspRegression/master"
-commit (Monday)    "The 1st commit from jasp-stats/master"
+commit (Monday)    "The 1st commit from jasp-stats/jaspRegression/master"
 ```

-You push this to your GitHub repository and make a pull request to `jasp-stats/master` which proposes to take your new changes and add them to the main repo (see below).
-You were told to change something in your PR before it can be merged.
-However, some time passed by and other PRs were merged to the main repository, which now contains the following commits:
+You'd like to add your "My 1st commit" to `jasp-stats`.
+Firstly, you commit and push your "My 1st commit" code from your local work station to your own repository, say, `userName/jaspRegression`.
+You then make a pull request (PR) to `jasp-stats/jaspRegression/master`.
+Your code is being reviewed and you are asked to add a "2nd commit".
+Before your code is merged, however, someone else, say, Joris, got their code merged into `jasp-stats/jaspRegression` and the commit history on the target branch is now as follows:

 ```
-commit (Friday)  "The 4th commit from jasp-stats/master"
+commit (Friday)  "The 4th commit from jasp-stats/jaspRegression/master"
-commit (Wednesday) "The 3rd commit from jasp-stats/master"
+commit (Wednesday) "The 3rd commit from jasp-stats/jaspRegression/master"
-commit (Tuesday)   "The 2nd commit from jasp-stats/master"
+commit (Tuesday)   "The 2nd commit from jasp-stats/jaspRegression/master"
-commit (Monday)    "The 1st commit from jasp-stats/master"
+commit (Monday)    "The 1st commit from jasp-stats/jaspRegression/master"
 ```

+Because your local branch and your `userName/jaspRegression` repository is based on the code from the Wednesday commit, you'll be 1 commit behind.
+Before you can add your "2nd commit" you need to catch up by rebasing.
+Firstly, you rebase your local work station with the new code from the commit "The 4th commit from jasp-stats/jaspRegression/master".
+Secondly, you update your `userName/jaspRegression` repository.
+Importantly, you want to avoid having Joris's code "The 4th commit from jasp-stats/jaspRegression/master" being added to your PR, as this leads to that code being merged into `jasp-stats/jaspRegression/master` twice.

-And you notice that you need the code in commit "The 4th commit from jasp-stats/master" in order to make your changes.
-You decide to do a `rebase`.
-Rebase takes the commit history from the main repo and adds your commits *on top of them*.
-The commit history on your local branch now looks like:
+For the first step you `rebase`.
+Rebase takes the commit history from the main repo/the target branch and adds your commits *on top of them*.
+The commit history on your local branch (work station) now looks like:

 ```
 commit (Thursday)  "My 1st commit"
-commit (Friday)    "The 4th commit from jasp-stats/master"
+commit (Friday)    "The 4th commit from jasp-stats/jaspRegression/master"
-commit (Wednesday) "The 3rd commit from jasp-stats/master"
+commit (Wednesday) "The 3rd commit from jasp-stats/jaspRegression/master"
-commit (Tuesday)   "The 2nd commit from jasp-stats/master"
+commit (Tuesday)   "The 2nd commit from jasp-stats/jaspRegression/master"
-commit (Monday)    "The 1st commit from jasp-stats/master"
+commit (Monday)    "The 1st commit from jasp-stats/jaspRegression/master"
 ```

-Now you add your new commits to satisfy the code review, and the commit history on your local branch looks like:
+Now you add your new commits to satisfy the code review, and the commit history on your local branch looks like this:

 ```
 commit (Friday)    "My 2nd commit"
 commit (Thursday)  "My 1st commit"
-commit (Friday)    "The 4th commit from jasp-stats/master"
+commit (Friday)    "The 4th commit from jasp-stats/jaspRegression/master"
-commit (Wednesday) "The 3rd commit from jasp-stats/master"
+commit (Wednesday) "The 3rd commit from jasp-stats/jaspRegression/master"
-commit (Tuesday)   "The 2nd commit from jasp-stats/master"
+commit (Tuesday)   "The 2nd commit from jasp-stats/jaspRegression/master"
-commit (Monday)    "The 1st commit from jasp-stats/master"
+commit (Monday)    "The 1st commit from jasp-stats/jaspRegression/master"
 ```

-You are happy with the changes, so you decide to `git push` to your GitHub repository, which should update the PR.
+You are happy with the changes, so you decide to `git push` to your own GitHub repository `userName/jaspRegression`, which should update the PR.
 However, `git` tells you that the branches diverged and you should try `git pull`.
-This is because while you rebased you reordered the commit order in your local repository, but your GitHub repository remained unchainged:
+This is because while you rebased, you reordered the commit order in your local work station, but your GitHub repository remained unchanged.
+Your PR and `userName/jaspRegression` branch's commit history still looks like this:

 ```
 commit (Thursday)  "My 1st commit"
-commit (Wednesday) "The 3rd commit from jasp-stats/master"
+commit (Wednesday) "The 3rd commit from jasp-stats/jaspRegression/master"
-commit (Tuesday)   "The 2nd commit from jasp-stats/master"
+commit (Tuesday)   "The 2nd commit from jasp-stats/jaspRegression/master"
-commit (Monday)    "The 1st commit from jasp-stats/master"
+commit (Monday)    "The 1st commit from jasp-stats/jaspRegression/master"
 ```

+#### Problem: if you pull aka don't do this
-`git` does not know whether  "My 1st commit" should come ahead of "The 4th commit from jasp-stats/master" or the other way around.
-So it tells you to get the commit history from your GitHub repository *into* your local repository using `git pull`.
-If you do this, then the commit history on your local repository becomes:
+The correct solution is given in [the next subsection](#solution-pushing-instead-of-pulling).
+Here we describe what goes wrong. `git` does not know whether  "My 1st commit" should come ahead of "The 4th commit from jasp-stats/jaspRegression/master" or the other way around.
+So it tells you to get the commit history from your GitHub repository *into* your local work station using `git pull`.
+If you do this things get messed up, as the commit history on your local repository then becomes:

 ```
 commit (Friday)    "My 2nd commit"
-commit (Friday)    "The 4th commit from jasp-stats/master"
+commit (Friday)    "The 4th commit from jasp-stats/jaspRegression/master"
 commit (Thursday)  "My 1st commit"
-commit (Wednesday) "The 3rd commit from jasp-stats/master"
+commit (Wednesday) "The 3rd commit from jasp-stats/jaspRegression/master"
-commit (Tuesday)   "The 2nd commit from jasp-stats/master"
+commit (Tuesday)   "The 2nd commit from jasp-stats/jaspRegression/master"
-commit (Monday)    "The 1st commit from jasp-stats/master"
+commit (Monday)    "The 1st commit from jasp-stats/jaspRegression/master"
 ```

-And `git` is happy: Your local repository is just two commits ahead of your GitHub repository, so now you can call `git push` without problems.
-This makes your GitHub repository the same as our local repository:
+By pulling this commit history is copied over to your local work station, which thus looks like this:

 ```
 commit (Friday)    "My 2nd commit"
-commit (Friday)    "The 4th commit from jasp-stats/master"
+commit (Friday)    "The 4th commit from jasp-stats/jaspRegression/master"
 commit (Thursday)  "My 1st commit"
-commit (Wednesday) "The 3rd commit from jasp-stats/master"
+commit (Wednesday) "The 3rd commit from jasp-stats/jaspRegression/master"
-commit (Tuesday)   "The 2nd commit from jasp-stats/master"
+commit (Tuesday)   "The 2nd commit from jasp-stats/jaspRegression/master"
-commit (Monday)    "The 1st commit from jasp-stats/master"
+commit (Monday)    "The 1st commit from jasp-stats/jaspRegression/master"
 ```

 The problem is that the PR made from your GitHub branch now contains three commits:

 ```
 commit (Friday)    "My 2nd commit"
-commit (Friday)    "The 4th commit from jasp-stats/master"
+commit (Friday)    "The 4th commit from jasp-stats/jaspRegression/master"
 commit (Thursday)  "My 1st commit"
 ```

-This is wrong because "The 4th commit from jasp-stats/master" is already in `jasp-stats/master`!
-The only thing your PR should contain should be your two commits.
+This is wrong because "The 4th commit from jasp-stats/jaspRegression/master" is already in `jasp-stats/jaspRegression/master`!
+The only thing your PR should contain should be your own two commits.

+#### Solution pushing instead of pulling
 Solution: If you find yourself in the situation described above, do not use `git pull`.
 Instead, use `git push -f`.
-This option *forces* the push to GitHub and is akin to saying "I don't care what is the commit history on my GitHub repository, I am sure my local repository is the correct one.".
+This option *forces* the push to GitHub and is akin to saying "I don't care what the commit history is on my GitHub repository "cloud", I am sure my local work station is the correct one.".
 If you do that, both your local and GitHub repositories will contain the following history:

 ```
 commit (Friday)    "My 2nd commit"
 commit (Thursday)  "My 1st commit"
-commit (Friday)    "The 4th commit from jasp-stats/master"
+commit (Friday)    "The 4th commit from jasp-stats/jaspRegression/master"
-commit (Wednesday) "The 3rd commit from jasp-stats/master"
+commit (Wednesday) "The 3rd commit from jasp-stats/jaspRegression/master"
-commit (Tuesday)   "The 2nd commit from jasp-stats/master"
+commit (Tuesday)   "The 2nd commit from jasp-stats/jaspRegression/master"
-commit (Monday)    "The 1st commit from jasp-stats/master"
+commit (Monday)    "The 1st commit from jasp-stats/jaspRegression/master"
 ```

 And your PR will correctly contain only your two commits.